 ITS concurs with this finding.
-In researching the issue we did not note any schools which did not have the required AV software installed.
-Only a few computers at some schools had corrupted Big Fix and/or Sophos clients which prevented them from receiving the latest AV updates.
-These corrupted machines are re-imaged or manually corrected in an on-going process as they appear.
+In researching the issue, we did not find any school computer that did not have the required AV software installed.
+Only a few computers at some schools had corrupted BigFix and/or Sophos clients which prevented them from receiving the latest AV updates.
+These corrupted machines are re-imaged or manually corrected as detected in an on-going corrective process.